arturoherrero/arturoherrero.com/_posts/2016/2016-03-21-organizing-my-photos-with-a-shell-script.md

         └── IMG_3909.JPG
 ```

-And that's the shell script that's going to do the job:
+Finally, the shell script that's going to do the job:

 ```shell
 #!/usr/bin/env bash